 Do you know what the opiates definition is?
-Perhaps you are not sure what the difference been an opiate, and an opioid is.
-This question is widespread, and in some cases, people use the terms interchangeably.
-At Recovery Ranch, PA, we believe education is critical in helping people to overcome their addiction.
+Perhaps you aren’t sure of the difference between an opiate and an opioid.
+In many cases, people mistakenly use the terms interchangeably.
+At Recovery Ranch PA, we believe education is critical in helping people to overcome their addiction.

 Opiates are drugs that come from opium.
 It can be a medication prescribed by a doctor, or it can be an illegal substance.
 In all cases, the drug comes from the opium poppy plant.
 Critical examples of opiates are codeine, morphine, and heroin.